base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction-with-particle.md

 We'll be using a `signer` object retrieved from `{your provider}.getSigner()` to call the `sendTransaction` method, which simply takes the `tx` object we constructed a moment ago.

 Upon calling `signer.sendTransaction(tx)`, the user will be prompted to confirm the transaction (sign a UserOperation hash) through an application-embedded popup.
-After doing so, the transaction will immediately be sent on Base Goerli.
+After doing so, the transaction will immediately be sent on Base Sepolia.

 To reflect the transaction hash after its confirmation on-chain, you can call the `wait` method on the variable you saved `signer.sendTransaction(tx)` to.
 The resulting object will contain a `transactionHash` value.